You're not bound to the same Medicare plan forever.

 Special Election Periods

-Things happen in life that may affect your Medicare coverage needs.
 Special Election Periods allow you to make changes to your coverage outside of Medicare open enrollment under certain circumstances.
+These circumstances include:

-- You are transitioning from employer, union or other coverage to Medicare.
+- Transitioning from employer, union or other coverage to Medicare.

-- You move to a location outside your current plan’s service area.
+- Moving outside your current Medicare plan's service area.

-- You move into or out of an institution (nursing home, long-term care hospital, jail) or back to the U.S. after living in another country.
+- Moving into or out of an institution or back to the U.S. after living in another country.

-- Your current plan is no longer available where you live.
+- Your current Medicare plan is no longer available where you live.

 - You have a chance to get other coverage, such as through an employer, union or federal assistance program.